jybsuper/jybsuper.github.io/_posts/2025-06-21-langgraph_rollout.md

 #### 1. Redundancy in Tool Definition

 The native approach requires defining each tool twice — once in the YAML configuration and once in the implementation.
-While manageable with a handful of tools during initial experiments, this duplication became increasingly burdensome as our tool ecosystem grew.
+While manageable with a handful of tools during initial experiments, this duplication became increasingly burdensome as our tool ecosystem expanded and evolved.

-The tool schema can easily be derived automatically from the implementation itself, similar to how frameworks like Transformers and LangChain handle tool definitions through their utility functions:
+Ideally, the tool schema could be automatically derived from the implementation itself, similar to how modern frameworks like Transformers and LangChain handle tool definitions through utility functions:
 ```python
 def multiply(a: int, b: int) -> int:
     """